DiegoBP02/DiegoBP02/README.md

 :rocket: I'm studying to become a future Full Stack Developer!

-:book: I love learn new technologies and build cool stuff!
+:book: I love learning new technologies and build cool stuff!

 :smiley: It's just the beginning of my journey but it's a very interesting one!